Ragul0714/M6/README.md

 ## RESULT

-Thus the C program to read and store the data of 3 employees and calculate their Gross Salary using the concept of structure
+Thus the C program to read and store the data of 3 employees and calculate their Gross Salary using the concept of structure.